 - Place the powdered sugar in a small bowl.

 - Add a Tablespoon of the cooled, reserved tea.
 Begin to mix into the sugar and tea with a whisk, making a glaze.
 Add another Tablespoon of tea if the glaze is too thick.
 Use more or less tea depending on how thick or thin you want the glaze.
 I like it very runny, so it soaks into the tops of the scones

-- Apply glaze over the top of each scone.
+- Spoon the glaze over the top of warm scones.

 - Enjoy warm, glazed scone immediately!
 Break in half and serve with butter, preserves, and a cup of tea!(Clotted cream and orange curd, optional.)